Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 ## What This Project Demonstrates

-This project showcases the ability to take a structured dataset and transform it into actionable insights through a complete analytical workflow.

-It highlights:

-- end-to-end exploratory data analysis
+This case study demonstrates an end-to-end exploratory data analysis workflow, including:

-- data cleaning and preprocessing using pandas
+- cleaning and preprocessing real-world-style data with pandas
-- feature engineering from raw temporal and categorical data
+- engineering temporal and categorical features
-- structured problem-solving using real-world analytical questions
+- translating analytical questions into structured analyses
-- clear and professional communication of insights
+- aggregating and comparing data across multiple dimensions
-- validation of results using multiple approaches
+- validating selected findings using alternative analytical approaches
-- ability to extend a guided exercise into an original, portfolio-ready case study

-## Key Value

-This project demonstrates how raw incident-level data can be transformed into meaningful insights that support data-driven decision-making in real-world scenarios.
+- creating visualizations to communicate patterns
+- distinguishing descriptive findings from interpretations and limitations
+- communicating analytical results clearly for a non-technical audience

+The complete analysis is available in the analyzing_crime_los_angeles_case_study.ipynb